CybersamuraiDK/Ethical-Hacking/NotePadVirus/readme.md

 These viruses are from something that can be written in NotePad.

-They are either saved as .bat or SET.bat
+They are saved as .bat

 Becareful!
 They can DAMAGE your computer!